128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-halt      On failure halt the system. ignore    Ignore the failure.
+- halt: On failure halt the system.
+- ignore: Ignore the failure.

 ## `configure authority router system audit remote-logging-server`